temporalio/samples-java/docker/buildkite/README.md

 Note that BuildKite will run basically the same commands.

 ## Testing the build in BuildKite
-Creating a PR against the master branch will trigger the BuildKite build.
+Creating a PR against the main branch will trigger the BuildKite build.
 Members of the Temporal team can view the build pipeline here: https://buildkite.com/temporal/java-samples